The Risk of Hyperbole | Jack Prest

 This is a new performance work commission by Phoenix Central Park and represents a bold new step for the venue as it continues to establish itself as a home for progressive work across all performance art forms.

-Full show video (1 hour) embedded below.
+Showreel (3:28) embedded below.
 Your experience will be greatly enhanced by using good quality headphones or audio system, rather than your computer’s speakers.
 Seriously, it’s worth the effort!
+(Scroll down for full show video.)

 About the artists